sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 	db.SecurityEventLogs().LogEvent(ctx, event)

-- With a recent change to streamline the process, to log an event, the [LogSecurityEvent](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L253:34&popover=pinned) function can be invoked which creates an event with information provided and then submits it for logging to the right place
+- With a recent change to streamline the process, to log an event, the [LogSecurityEvent](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L253:34&popover=pinned) function can be invoked which takes care of marshalling the arguments and creating the SecurityEvent.
 - This function takes following information to create a log event
   - Context from the where the log is being called
   - SecurityEventName which is predefined [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L22-101)